Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 pixel.
 This array is compared with the array holding the pixels that repersent the golf ball.
 The result is the depth of each pixel of the golf ball.

 The object's coordinates can be determined through comparisons.
 Using edge of the field of view (FOV), the coordinates can be found.
 The pixels in between the edge and the object can be counted.
-Using the width of each pixel, the total distance can be found.
-The pixel width can be found using the equations
+Using the width each pixel repersents, the total distance can be found.
+The pixel width repersentation can be found using the equations

 FOV width = 2 * tan(FOV/2) * distance and FOV height = 2 * tan(FOV/2) * distance

 width per pixel = FOV width/horizontal resolution and height per pixel = FOV height/vertical resolution

+The distance detemination will be used to fill in the distance variable in the equation.
 For the distance of six feet the result will be

 FOV width = 2 * tan(69/2) * 6 = 8.25 feet and FOV height = 2 * tan(42/2) * 6 = 4.61 feet